Waterside Plaza: Planning

 The next step in the process involved obtaining financing for the project.
 Waterside's developers made a deal with the United Nations Development Corporation (UNDC) to give relocation priority to residents and businesses that would be displaced by the construction of the U.N.
 Center, a proposed mixed-use development with office space and hotel rooms that was being planned in the Turtle Bay neighborhood near the headquarters of the United Nations (now part of the complex that includes One, Two and Three United Nations Plaza).
 The agreement was made in exchange for UNDC backing the Waterside development with tax-exempt bonds.
 Almost 600 of the apartments at Waterside were to be reserved for residents that would be displaced by the proposed U.N.
 Center, many of which lived in the Beaux-Arts Apartments on East 44th Street.
 The UNDC subsequently revised its plans for the U.N.
 Center to build on a smaller footprint that did not involve razing the Beaux-Arts Apartments.

+Plans for the buildings were filed with the city in 1969.
 The development of Waterside was originally intended to be privately funded, but the project got stalled because its sponsors had difficulties in obtaining financing due to the effects of inflation and a tightened market for loans with high interest rates.
 On June 24, 1970, the City Planning Commission approved a revision to the project that involved the city taking over Waterside's financing through the Mitchell–Lama Housing Program after construction of the apartment complex had been completed.
 The city was unable to finance the project's construction because it was reaching its limits on debt for housing and renewal projects.
 In 1971, a group of nine banks agreed to lend a total of $71.58 million over a three-year period to finance the construction of Waterside.
 Led by Chase Manhattan Bank, the other banks providing construction loans included Bankers Trust, Chemical Bank, First National City Bank, Franklin National, Irving Trust, Manufacturers Hanover Trust, Marine Midland Grace, and Morgan Guaranty Trust.
 The lease with the city was to run for a period of 99 years, after which the property and its improvements were to be returned to the city.